 Perry J. Woodward

-Since 1996, Perry Woodward has represented clients in real estate, business and high technology litigation.
+Since 1996, Perry Woodward has represented clients in real estate, business and technology litigation.
 After joining Terra Law in 2000, he became a partner in 2002.
 He is admitted to the practice of law in both California (since 1996) and Nevada (since 1999).
-Before being admitted to the practice of law, Perry was a real estate broker in Santa Clara County from 1989 to 1996.
+Before practicing law, Perry was a real estate broker in Santa Clara County from 1989-1996.

 Perry's experience includes cases involving land use, real estate transactions, fraud and non-disclosure, construction, partition, easements, quiet title, slander of title, eminent domain, title insurance claims, foreclosure actions, brokerage commission claims, partnership dissolutions, and commercial lease disputes.
 He also regularly handles business litigation involving, for example, misappropriation of trade secrets, fraudulent transfers, unfair business practices, wrongful termination, copyright, trademark and breach of contract cases.

 Although Perry has extensive experience in jury and non-jury trials in both state and federal courts, as well as arbitrations, he prides himself on finding creative solutions to his clients' problems.